pbetkier/intellij-synonyms/README.md

 You can install IntelliJ Synonyms using the standard channel - the **Plugins** IDE settings.
 It is uploaded to JetBrains Plugins Repository, so you can view the details [here](https://plugins.jetbrains.com/plugin/7576).

-Requires IntelliJ IDEA 13.1 or greater.
-Confirmed working with PyCharm 3.4 as well.
+Verified against IntelliJ IDEA 18.1.2.

 ## Usage